polymath-ai/polymath-ai/core/cli/README.md

 It will also takes arguments: ✅

 - `--openai-api-key="the openapi key"`: defaults to `$OPENAI_API_KEY` in env / .env
-- `--server https://glazkov.com`: pass as many of these as you want
+- `--servers https://glazkov.com`: pass as many of these as you want
 - `--libraries path/to/libraryOrDirectory`: pass in more of these too
 - `--pinecone --pinecone-api-key="The Key" --pinecone-base-url="The URL" --pinecone-namespace=namespace`: use pinecone with all of it's sub settings.
 If not found, will also look in env / .env (e.g. PINECONE_API_KEY, PINECONE_BASE_URL, PINECONE_NAMESPACE)